vertesy/volunteering/README.md

 ### Location

-We are pretty open about the region.
-If we can communicate with locals in some of our languages, that would be a plus.
+We are pretty open about the region, however it is prefered if we can communicate with locals in some of our listed languages.
+Giving services to people affected by war is also in our highest interest.

 ## Contact us!